RhysStansfield/deal/README.md

 * Account creation, with profile avatar
 * Set business category preferences
-* Follow/unfollow from a list of participating business
+* Follow/unfollow businesses from a list of participating companies
 * View deal preview cards posted by businesses
 * View a deal, complete with countdown timer
 * When the timer runs out, the user is redirected back to the deal page
-* Purchase offers using built in Stripe Checkout API
+* Purchase deals using built-in Stripe Checkout API

 *Business features*<br>